TonyWriting/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/README.md

 A parallel program is said to be

-- functionally deterministic: if it always computes the same answer when given the same input.
+- Functionally deterministic: if it always computes the same answer when given the same input.
-- structurally deterministic: if it always computes the same computation graph, when given the same input.
+- Structurally deterministic: if it always computes the same computation graph, when given the same input.

 An example of computation graph: